dblock/artsy-download-script/README.md

 make env
 ```

 Then, run the download script.
-Paste in [any artsy image URL, like this
+When prompted, paste in [any artsy image URL,
+like this
 one](http://artsy.net/artwork/johannes-vermeer-view-of-delft-netherlands-after-the-fire).

 ```python